SMC Levels Chart and Tool: Rates and Eligibility

 Path 1: Statutory Housebound (most common)

-You have one single disability rated at 100% (schedular, not TDIU) AND additional separate disabilities that combine to 60% or more.
+You have one single disability rated as total (a schedular 100% rating, or TDIU based on that one disability alone) AND additional separate disabilities that combine to 60% or more.

 • The 100% condition and the additional 60% must be separate disabilities.
 You can't use the same condition for both.